pimcore/customer-data-framework/doc/04_Cronjobs.md

 ```

 ### CMF Maintenance
-This crontob should be configured to be executed on a regular basis.
+This cronjob should be configured to be executed on a regular basis.
 It performs various tasks configured in `services.yml`
  and tagged with `cmf.maintenance.serviceCalls`.

 ```